asbabiy/AIST/README.md

 `train_data.csv` is a relatively large dataset (~54k samples; only half of the dataset is uploaded here, full version can be uploaded later).

 ## Model
-`model.joblib` is a trained MaxEnt model for predicting emotions in Russian text messages.
+`model.joblib` is a trained logistic regression model for predicting emotions in Russian text messages.

 `vect.joblib` is a TF-IDF vectorizer for the aforementioned model.